 Knowing what happens during an HAE attack has led to improvements in treatments.

 To stop fluid from building up, people with HAE need to take medication.
-HAE drugs either prevent swelling or increase the amount of C1 in the blood.
+HAE drugs either prevent swelling or increase the amount of C1-INH in the blood.

-- a direct infusion of fresh, donated plasma (which contains C1 esterase inhibitor)
+- a direct infusion of donated fresh frozen plasma (which contains C1 esterase inhibitor)

-- medications that replace C1 in the blood (these include Berinert, Ruconest, Haegarda, and Cinryze)
+- medications that replace C1-INH in the blood (these include Berinert, Ruconest, Haegarda, and Cinryze)

-- androgen therapy, such as a drug called danazol, which can increase the amount of C1 esterase inhibitor produced by your liver
+- androgen therapy, such as a drug called danazol, which can increase the amount of C1-INH esterase inhibitor produced by your liver

-- ecallantide (Kalbitor), a medication that inhibits kallikrein, thus preventing the production of bradykinin
+- ecallantide (Kalbitor), a medication that inhibits cleavage of kallikrein, thus preventing the production of bradykinin

 - icatibant (Firazyr), which stops bradykinin from binding to its receptor (bradykinin B2 receptor antagonist)